 The school sets annual targets for attendance.
-Our school target and tThe minimum level of attendance for any child is 965%.
-Our target is 98%.
-Attendance We will keep parents updated regularly on their child's progress.
+Our school target and the minimum level of attendance for any child is 96%.
 Attendance data for individual pupils is shared with parents in the pupil's annual report but can be requested at any other point from the school office.